Aussie investors hitch ride on home building through 'secondary exposures'

 Since the start of the year, AV Jennings Ltd has gained 0.8 percent, while Mirvac is up 1.2 percent, both broadly in line with the benchmark S&P/ASX 200 index, which is up 1.2 percent.

-A Reuters poll forecast the ASX200 would rise just over 8 percent by year end, driven by strong corporate earnings, a weaker Australian dollar and improving global economic growth.
+A Reuters poll forecast the ASX200 would rise just over 8 percent by year end, driven by strong coporate earnings, a weaker Australian dollar and improving global economic growth.
+(Reporting by Thuy Ong; Editing by Nachum Kaplan and Simon Cameron-Moore)